-3.1.11 Signal to interference and noise calculation
+3.1.13 Signal to interference and noise ratio (SINR)

 At each receiver, in the beginning when the first packet is transmitted and every time the transmitter or receiver moves, NetSim calculates the received signal level from transmitter.
 The received signal level would be equal to transmit power less propagation losses.
 Next, NetSim calculates the interference received (at the same receiver), from all the interfering transmissions.
 Only co-channel interference is accounted, and adjacent channel interference is not calculated.
-Finally, NetSim takes the ratio (SINR) of the signal level, to the sum of the total interference from other transmissions plus the thermal noise.
+Finally, NetSim takes the ratio of the signal level, to the sum of the total interference from other transmissions plus the thermal noise.
+This ratio is SINR.

-Once the SINR is calculated the BER is got from the SNR-BER tables for the applicable modulation scheme.
+Once the SINR is calculated the BER is got from the SINR-BER tables for the applicable modulation scheme.
 This BER is then converted to Packet-Error-Rate.
 Packet error (Yes/No) is determined by drawing a random number in (0, 1) and comparing against PER1.